LaiAnTan/Monash-FIT1008/week05/iterators.md

 An object that can be iterated on is called an iterable.

 The `StopIteration` exception should be raised when there are no more elements to iterate through in the collection.

+When we try to iterate using an iterator that has already had its collection of values exhausted and already has raised `StopIteration`, `StopIteration` will be raised indefinitely for every call of `next()` on the iterator.